mauvaisetroupe/architech/content/en/about/index.md

 {{% blocks/section %}}

-ArchiTech.lu also hosts the documentation for an Application Dependency Mapping Tool called [EADesignIT](../ea-design-it/) that I developed as a side project.
+ArchiTech.lu hosts the documentation for [EADesignIT](../ea-design-it/), an Application Dependency Mapping Tool that I developed as a side project.
+{.text-center .fs-3}
 EADesignIT simplifies application management and facilitates the description of functional flows between applications through Excel file imports.
 It automatically generates diagrams in PlantUML or Draw.io.
-{.text-center .fs-3}
+{.text-center .fs-5}
 {{% /blocks/section %}}

 {{% blocks/section %}}
 ArchiTech.lu is a site build with [Hugo](https://gohugo.io/) and [Docsy](https://github.com/google/docsy).
-Photo de <a href="https://unsplash.com/@markusspiske?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Markus Spiske</a> sur <a href="https://unsplash.com/fr/photos/iar-afB0QQw?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>
 {.text-center .fs-3}
 {{% /blocks/section %}}